projectapex/binpip-frontend/README.md

 binpip-frontend
 ===============

-This is the development repository for binpip, which will be used to flesh out ideas and concepts for the frontend of the website.
+This is a development repository for binpip.
+We will be using this to plan out the frontend for the website.

+# Guidelines

+* If you wish to develop something using a different framework, create a new branch.
+The base branch uses UIKit.